 Whatever her goddamn magazines may tell her, accepting middle age gracefully wasn’t sexy.
 Suzie would look down her nose at him and tell him that they weren’t kids anymore and that he should grow up and appreciate what he had.
 Appreciate her how she was.
 Bob didn’t want sensible and he didn’t want middle aged.
 What Bob wanted was a woman, but the woman he wanted wasn’t Suzie, it was Ellie.

 “Right, yeah, right,” he said, his already bad mood worsening.
 “I’ve got to put in a full day at the office but sure, whatever, that’s fair I guess.
 It’s fair that before I get to spend the day working my balls off to pay the bills that I do all of the things that you’ve got all day to do.
 That’d be about fair, I guess.”

 Suzie was studiedly ignoring him.
 She pursed her lips and then puckered up as she applied her lip stick.

-“Annie smells” she said finally, refusing to be drawn as she set to work on her eyes.
-“Her nappy needs changing, or she’ll get a rash.”
+“Annie smells,” she said finally, refusing to be drawn as she set to work on her eyes.
+“Her diaper needs changing, or she’ll get a rash.”

-“Well I guess I’d better change Annie’s nappy then had I?” asked Bob.
+“Well I guess I’d better change Annie’s diaper then had I?” asked Bob.